-Unlike adding YouTube or Vimeo media to your page via URL, adding media with our iframe element offers sizing flexibility.
-This is done by adjusting the width and height of the embed code.
+Unlike adding YouTube or Vimeo media to your page via URL, adding media with our iframe element offers flexibility in the size of your videos and is done by adjusting the width and height of the embed code.

-To edit and resize the element via the event page:
+To edit and resize an iframe already on your event page:

 1. Hover over the iframe element on your page.